-- Bachelor's degree in Computer Science, covering material at least equivalent to our undergraduate operating systems class, advanced data structures, and Calculus I.
+- Bachelor's degree in Computer Science, covering material at least equivalent to Duquesne University's undergraduate courses in operating systems, algorithms, and Calculus I along with their prerequisites.

-- Students without the proper background may be admitted conditionally, but will be required to pass satisfactorily foundational courses (undergraduate operating systems class, advanced data structures, and Calculus I.) These courses do not count towards the necessary graduate credits.
+- Students without the proper background may be admitted provisionally, but will be required to satisfactorily complete missing foundational courses as specified above before taking graduate courses.
+This foundational coursework will not count towards the necessary graduate credits.

 - The GRE examination is not required for admission, but is recommended.